falsandtru/dw-cache/README.md

 - DWC's results are measured by the same default parameter values.
 - TinyLFU's results are the traces of Caffeine.
+  - Ristretto's results are 5-10% lower than Caffeine's ones due to their changes.

 1. Set the datasets to `./benchmark/trace` (See `./benchmark/ratio.ts`).
 2. Run `npm i`.